 Nvidia GeForce RTX 3090: release date, where to buy, price and specs

-The RTX 3090 is the new king of Nvidia’s next-gen RTX 3000 series.
-Dubbed the “BFGPU” of the Nvidia Ampere family (that’s a reference to Doom’s BFG, in case you’re wondering), the RTX 3090 is not only the world’s fastest graphics card, but it’s also the first one to play and capture games in 8K, too (although the number of 8K displays around at the moment is practically zero).
+The RTX 3090 is almost here.
+Dubbed the “BFGPU” of the new Nvidia Ampere family (that’s a reference to Doom’s BFG, in case you’re wondering), the RTX 3090 is set to be the world’s fastest graphics card when it launches this Thursday, September 24th, thanks to its ability to play and capture games in 8K – a feat which sounds impressive until you realise that the number of 8K displays you can actually buy at the moment is practically zero.
+Still, if you’re dead set on having the best graphics card around for the foreseeable future, I’ve gathered together everything you need to know about the RTX 3090, including its specs, price, where you can buy one, and what time it goes on sale.

-No one really needs an RTX 3090, but people with more money than sense will want it anyway because it’s set to be one of the best graphics cards you can buy for the foreseeable future – and we finally know how much this colossal GPU is going to cost, where you can buy one, when it’s coming out and what its specs are.

-I’ll be updating this article on a regular basis as we get closer to the RTX 3090’s launch later this month, so be sure to check back often so you can stay up to date.
-I’ll be testing the RTX 3090 myself very soon, too, so it won’t be long before we can see exactly what kind of speeds this ludicrously overpowered GPU is capable of producing.
+I’ll be updating this article on a regular basis as we get closer to the RTX 3090’s launch, so be sure to check back often so you can stay up to date.
+I’ll also be testing the RTX 3090 myself very soon, too, so it won’t be long before we can see exactly what kind of speeds this ludicrously overpowered GPU is capable of producing.

 RTX 3090: What you need to know